osm2pgsql-dev/osm2pgsql/README.md

 sudo make install
 ```

-By default, the Release build with debug info is created and no tests are
+By default, a Release build with debug info is created and tests are
-compiled.
+disabled.
 You can change that behavior by using additional options like
 following:

 ```sh